 A bowl of collard greens with smoked turkey on a wood background with a floral towel.

-We like to finish our greens with a little pepper vinegar and salt and pepper.
+We like to finish our southern collards with a little pepper vinegar and salt and pepper.
 The pepper vinegar gives it a little extra heat and mellows out any leftover bitterness in the greens.
 Greens are an amazing side dish for any kind of dinner.

-Our favorite way to serve collard greens is with fried chicken tenders and buttermilk mashed potatoes or with hoppin’ john, leftover glazed ham, and southern cornbread.
+Our favorite way to serve collard greens is with buttermilk fried chicken tenders and garlic mashed potatoes or with hoppin’ john, leftover glazed ham, and southern cornbread.

 Here are some other side dishes that are delicious with collard greens:

-Once cooled, leftover greens should be stored in an airtight container in the refrigerator.
+Once cooled, leftover cooked collard greens should be stored in an airtight container in the refrigerator.
 They will keep for about five days.

 A bowl of southern collard greens on a metal rack with a yellow towel.